danrichards/aicrawler-docs/README.md

 ## Quickstart<a name="quickstart"></a>

-The AiCrawler package has the responsibility of making boolean assertions on a node in the HTML DOM.
-It comes with a straight-forward data point trait which will record the results of your heuristics (rules) for a given "item" or context.
+The [AiCrawler](AiCrawler/README.md) package has the responsibility of making boolean assertions on a node in the HTML DOM.
+It comes with a straight-forward [data point trait](AiCrawler/scorable.md) which will record the results of your [heuristics (rules)](AiCrawler/Heuristics/README.md) for a given "item" or context.

-##Install with Composer<a name="install"></a>
+## Install with Composer<a name="install"></a>

 >$ composer require dan/aicrawler dev-master

 ## Version 0.0.1<a name="notes"></a>

-- A heuristic pattern for building web scrapers.
-- A good set of heuristics to get you started.
+- A `Heuristics` class with some cool rules to get you started.
+- A `Scorable` trait is on our `AiCrawler`class for data points.
+- A `Extra` trait is on our `AiCrawler` class so there is a pattern for storing extra data.

 ## Todo<a name="todo"></a>